309thEDDGE/weave/CONTRIBUTING.md

 <p>Note: Pylint MUST pass with a score of 10/10.</p>

 ### License
-The <a href="https://github.com/309thEDDGE/weave/blob/main/license/LICENSE.txt">license</a> folder contains the license for using this repository.
-The license should not be edited by anyone besides the owners of the repository.
+<p>The <a href="https://github.com/309thEDDGE/weave/blob/main/license/LICENSE.txt">license</a> folder contains the license for using this repository.
+The license should not be edited by anyone besides the owners of the repository.</p>

 ### Weave
 <p>The <a href="https://github.com/309thEDDGE/weave/tree/main/weave">weave</a> folder contains the functionality of this repository.</p>